PNC, Wells Fargo take action on card late fees. Will others follow?

 Synchrony, whose business revolves around those partnerships, got ahead of the late fee rule months ago by negotiating with its retail partners.

-The bank started rolling out changes in December, Synchrony CEO Brian Doubles said in a quarterly earnings call in April, where he said that interest rate hikes and other fees would help make up for the lost revenue.
+The bank started rolling out changes in December, Synchrony CEO Brian Doubles said in a quarterly earnings call in April, where he said that interest rate hikes and other fees would help offset the potential revenue hit.

 "Our goal from the beginning has been to protect our partners and continue to provide credit to the customers that we do today," he said.
 "And unfortunately, that's impossible to do without these offsets."